cs10/sp24/syllabus.md

 ## Lateness Penalties

 Any labs or projects that are submitted late will receive half-credit, regardless of how late the submission is.
 For the project-4 and the final project, late submissions may not be graded since our grading staff has limited availability.
 If you need an extension, please utilize the extension request forms.
+No extensions are provided for Reading Quizzes, and late submissions are not graded.

 If, after exhausting the initial extension, you still need more time — please visit us in Support-OH, wherein we'll help you come up with a plan to catch up!
 Lateness penalties *only* apply if you *don't* obtain an extension (by filling out the form or visiting Support-OH) *and* turn in work late.